 Expert Tips From a Local Concierge

 Nobody knows a city like the local concierge team.
-With the inside track on all the best places to dine, shows to see and things to do, they're a wealth of knowledge for all travelers.
-We talk with a top local hotel concierge in New York City to get the inside scoop on all their expert tips.
+With the inside track on all the best places to dine, shows to see, and things to do, they’re a wealth of knowledge for all travelers.
+We talk with a top local hotel concierge in Las Vegas to get the inside scoop on all their expert tips.

-WG: What are your best tips for exploring NYC like a local?
+What are your best tips for exploring Vegas like a local?

-WG: What's an excellent spot to capture a great selfie?
+What’s a good spot to capture a great selfie?